jacobcoughenour/jacobcoughenour/content/posts/liquidglass/index.md

 }
 {{< /code >}}

-Now just blur the parts inside the shape and don't blur the parts outside the shape
+Then we can blur the parts inside the shape and don't blur the parts outside the shape

 {{< figure src=sdf3.png width=320 >}}